scanback/Publications/legitimacy/index.md

 ---

-Yhis page can also be seen on our [website](https://tellusant.com/tellusant-legitimacy-validation/)
+This page can also be seen on our [website](https://tellusant.com/tellusant-legitimacy-validation/)